Pleasure Train (album)

-Pleasure Train is the first album by singer, songwriter, producer and composer Teri DeSario, released in 1978 by Casablanca (NBLP 7115).
+Pleasure Train is the debut studio album by American singer-songwriter, producer, and composer Teri DeSario, released in October 1978 by Casablanca (NBLP 7115).

 The album includes the disco hit "Ain't Nothing Gonna Keep Me from You", which was written and co-produced by Barry Gibb.
 The version featured on this album is different from the 12" version.
 Also included was "You're the Stuff Dreams Are Made Of", which peaked at number forty-one on the disco chart.

 CD release

 Gold Legion released Pleasure Train on CD in early June 2012 as an expanded edition.
 The track listing included the extended 12" versions of "Ain't Nothing Gonna Keep Me from You" and "The Stuff Dreams Are Made Of".